Intervue/Data-structures-algorithms-for-interviews/README.md

 - bucket sort
 - radix sort for d digit numbers
 - find maximum sum subarray from an array
+- find triplet that sums to given value using binary search technique

 ### General Questions